Project 1 - Pizza Consumers Union

 This assignment should be completed in C code that follows the C99 standard.
-It should compile and run without errors on the ecs-network.serv.pacific.edu system used in class.
-While you are welcome to develop on any generic / modern Linux system, please test your completed work to ensure that it functions on the class system.
+It should compile and run without errors on a modern Linux system using a recent GCC compiler.
 The result of compilation should be two binaries named client and server that communicate via TCP sockets.

 Client: The client should be invoked with the following command, which provides two arguments: